ekutner/home-connect-hass/README.md

 </br>

-# Installation instruction
+# Installation instructions
-## Create a Home Connect app
+## Creating a Home Connect developer app
 Before installing the integration you need to create an "application" in the Home Connect developers website.
 Note that if you have an existing appliacation, that was created before July 2022 you will most likely have to update the redirect URI to the one specified below.
 It can take a few hours for the changes to existing applications to apply, so be patiant.

 1. Navigate to the "[Applications](https://developer.home-connect.com/applications)"